aidanO25/Virtual-Based-OS/README.md

 A few things to note:
-1) My instruction set is still struggling, I believe either a. it has something to do with the synchronization of clock pulses or b. some instructions are just wrong.With that said, I am still able to execute instructions such as a9 01 ff.
+1) My instruction set is still struggling, I believe either a. it has something to do with the synchronization of clock pulses or b. some instructions are just wrong.
+With that said, I am still able to execute instructions such as a9 01 ff.
 I can see it loads into the accumulator and when it's done the process terminates.
 2) Speaking of I am able to context switch using the kernel along with tracking process' and states.
 3) Lastly I was having trouble with enforcing memory bounds.
 I could do it with one process, but once there was more than once it always said there was an out-of-bounds at 236.
 There's more to this is my commit descriptions

+4) I didn't think to put this note in but I definitely should have.
+I have been using the "lots of loops" code/portions of it to test my scheduler and dispatcher.
+This was because some of the gladdos ones, especially the one with "A9 A9 A9".
+That throws my os for a loop.
+No pun intended.
+But that is how I was able to see if my implementation had worked.

 Please grade the iProject3 branch.
 I haven't merged it with main yet, but if I should for any reason let me know